acerv/acerv.github.io/docs/test_with_kirk_qemu_support.md

              -r syscalls \
              -v

-If everything is fine, we should properly see [LTP] syscalls testing suite execution.
+If everything is fine, we will see the running [LTP] syscalls testing suite.

 [kirk]: https://github.com/acerv/kirk
 [LTP]: https://github.com/linux-test-project/ltp